-According to The Manual, 2016, independently reviewed financial statements must be presented to an annual meeting of the pastoral charge.
-The Financial Handbook for Congregations 2017, available at www.united-church.ca/handbooks, describes in detail what is to be included, who may be engaged to do this work, and how and when the person to conduct the audit is elected.
+According to The Manual (G.4.2.2), independently reviewed financial statements must be presented to an annual meeting of the pastoral charge.
+The Financial Handbook for Congregations, available on the Handbooks page, describes in detail what is to be included, who may be engaged to do this work, and how and when the person to conduct the audit is elected.

-Pastoral charges receiving Mission Support Grants are required to send copies of the approved financial statements for the year in which the grants were received to the Regional Mission Support Convenor and the appropriate regional staff.
+Pastoral charges receiving Mission Support Grants are required to provide copies of the approved financial statements for the year in which the grants were received to the Regional Mission Support Convenor and the appropriate regional staff.
 In circumstances where it is not realistic to obtain a complete audit, an "independent review" as described in the Financial Handbook for Congregations may be the only option.